Skip to main content

 Consent

-EU GDPR emphasizes user control over personal data.
+EU GDPR emphasises user control over personal data.
 Therefore consent is a lawful use of personal data and is a significant way to evade large fines.

 The law also allows them to withdraw consent at any time.
 Furthermore, businesses must make the revocation process convenient and simple.